-Originally from: Caucasus Mountains, South West Asia.
-Introduced as an ornamental in 1893.
+Originally from: the Caucasus Mountains between Europe and Asia.
+Introduced as an ornamental by the Victorians.

 Latin name: Heracleum mantegazzianum

 What to look out for: The chunky shoots of this enormous carrot family plant appear around April.
 Giant Hogweed is much bigger than Common Hogweed – growing 3m high or more, and with more sharply-cut, jagged leaf edges.
 Giant Hogweed leaves can be over a metre long and the green stems can have purple blotches.
 The flower heads can be half a metre across.
 Look out too for the previous year's tall canes and skeletal flower remains.
 Do not touch if you see it.

 Invasive powers: Each plant can create over 20,000 seeds which may stay viable and capable of germination for up to 15 years.
 It spreads easily along watercourses - so it's essential to control it.

 Our work to control Giant Hogweed: Our survey work found that it has become well-established in the High Weald along stretches of the River Rother and Dudwell.
 We secured funding from the Environment Agency to help Upper Rother & Dudwell Farm Cluster members work together to control it.
 Landowners’ have a legal responsibility to prevent giant hogweed spreading to neighbouring land.
 We’ve also produced a Management Guidance Report for the Farm Cluster to help with its management.